Go Go Squid!: Han Shangyan (Gun)

-A computer genius and high-level e-sports idol, Han Shangyan was the original investor and main member of the Solo team.
+Considered skilled with computers by his peers and being a high-level e-sports idol, Han Shangyan was the original investor and main member of the Solo team.
 He won more than ten international championships, earning multiple personal world rankings, and two MVP awards.
 Following his departure from the team, he established the K&K club with the dream of leading the club's young players to attack the world champion of cybersecurity CTF competitions.
-This ambition is all that he has and his teammates know him as "the boss who is not close to women".
+His teammates know him as "the boss who is not close to women".

 He is determined to fulfill his dreams and stick to his beliefs, but has difficulties expressing himself to the outside world.
 Maintaining a sense of vigilance and distance, he developed a meticulous and serious attitude towards life.
 He has great pride in his family's native country and grew up with his grandfather and stepmother who loved him.
-His parents died when he was young so he never had the company of his mother or any fatherly words and lessons.
+His parents died when he was young so he never had the company of his mother or the guidance of his father.
 These things can make a person's character grow fully, and Han was deprived of all of this.
 His “don’t care” about anything other than work attitude is in stark contrast to his fanatical pursuit of career ideals.
 Privately, he cares about the lives of the other players and this is shown by small acts like covering them with quilts.
 He has been fascinated by a lot of girls, but has not been interested in dating.